karlstolley/wsi/syllabus/_weeks/week-09.md

 ---
-theme: Q&A; Document-style Databases, Configuration
+theme: Document-style Databases, Configuration
 meetings:
   - agenda:
-      - "Q&A: local vs. flat-file vs. cloud databases"
-      - "Q&A: why Nginx?"
-      - "Q&A: JavaScript-less design patterns; EJS patterns and library access"
-      - "Q&A: field/data validation"
+      - Document-based databases (NoSQL and friends)
+      - Applications and use cases
       - "Implementing document-style databases: MongoDB example"
-      - "Configuration and connection: what to commit, what to obscure (ENV)"
     video:
   - agenda:
-      - No class; Stolley out sick
+      - "Configuration and connection: what to commit, what to obscure (ENV)"
     video:
 readings:
   - <cite>Release It!</cite>, Preface; Ch.
 1–5
+tasks:
+  - Participate in Week Nine reading discussion on Basecamp
 ---